senisioi/archaeology/README.md

 <a name="ideas"></a>

 1. gather some colleagues and make a team of maximum 3 people
-1. choose a topic that you would like to research; propose your own or [check the project list](https://cryptpad.fr/kanban/#/2/kanban/view/jas2VVWrT6jsBQY9tWByDx9FNjB-6tICxl7kZebQV2s/embed/)
+1. choose a topic that you would like to research; propose your own or [check the project list](tba)
 1. make sure your topic does not overlap with other topics that are in progress and that have been chosen by your colleagues
-1. email sergiu to announce your team, your proposal and to discuss how to approach it
+1. email the team (Sergiu, Sasha, Mircea, Alex) to announce your team, your proposal and to discuss how to approach it
-1. after you obtain the approval, mark it as being in progress on the kanban list, and start working on it
+1. wait for a confirmation from one of us and only after you obtain the approval, mark it as being in progress on the kanban list, and start working on it
 1. prepare the project, a presentation, and a report [using this template](https://www.overleaf.com/read/dfsmrfysqdgb#de94a7)
 1. place everything in a digital storage space somewhere: a git repo, a drive, some file on a server etc.; don’t send large files by email, send only URLs
-1. current deadline for completing projects: January 20
+1. current deadline for completing projects: TBA